Young people in custody

-|Breach of statutory order||Domestic Burglary||Drugs||Robbery||Sexual offences||Violence against the person||Other offences|
+Breach of statutory order||Domestic Burglary||Drugs||Robbery||Sexual offences||Violence against the person||Other offences|

-The numbers of young people in custody are counted at the beginning of each month, updated to include new admissions during the month, and then averaged across a 12-month period.
+The numbers of young people in custody are counted at the beginning of each month.
+They are updated to include new admissions during the month, and then averaged across a 12-month period.

 Percentages have been rounded to 1 decimal point.
 Due to this, some figures may not add up to 100.
 Average numbers of young people in custody have been rounded to the nearest whole number.
 All calculations have been made using unrounded figures.